Punjab Engineering College

-Punjab Engineering College (abbreviated PEC or PEC Chandigarh) is a public research & technical institution in Chandigarh.
+Punjab Engineering College (Deemed to be University) (abbreviated PEC or PEC Chandigarh) is a public research & technical institution in Chandigarh.
 It was founded in 1921 in Lahore, established in Chandigarh in 1953, and focuses on the field of applied sciences, particularly engineering and technology.
-It is known for its two-year and four-year programmes for which the entry is through the Joint Entrance Examination – Mains and Graduate Aptitude Test in Engineering.
-It offers degrees such as Bachelor of Technology, Master of Technology, and a few others.
+It is well-known for its undergraduate and graduate programmes in engineering, to which the entry is through the Joint Entrance Examination – Mains and Graduate Aptitude Test in Engineering.
+It offers degrees such as Bachelor of Technology, Master of Technology and MBA.
 It also has a comprehensive graduate program offering doctoral degrees in Science, Technology, Engineering and Mathematics.

 History

 PEC was established in 1921 in Mughalpura, a suburb of Lahore, Punjab, erstwhile British India as the Mughalpura Technical College.
-In 1923, the name was changed to Maclagan Engineering College to honour Sir Edward Maclagan, the then Governor of Punjab, who laid the foundation stone of the building.
+In 1923, the name was changed to Maclagan Engineering College to honour Sir Edward Maclagan, the then Governor of Punjab.
 In 1939, the name was again changed to Punjab College of Engineering and Technology.

 In 1932 the institution became affiliated with the University of Punjab for awarding a bachelor's degree in engineering.
 After partition in 1947, the college was relocated to Roorkee in India and was renamed East Punjab College of Engineering.
 In the year 1950, the word East was dropped.
 Towards the end of December 1953, the college shifted to its present campus in Chandigarh as an affiliated campus of Panjab University.
-In 1966, with the formation of the Union Territory of Chandigarh, the college came under the control of the Government of India through the Chandigarh Administration.
 In October 2003, the Government of India recognized the college as a Deemed University and thereafter it became known as Punjab Engineering College (Deemed University).
-In 2009, the Board of Governors renamed the institution PEC University of Technology.
-However, as per a recent notification released by the University Grants Commission (India), the institution has been ordered to drop the word "University" from its name.
-The institute has reverted to its former name Punjab Engineering College (Deemed-to-be-University).

 In 1994 this institution was adjudged the best technical college in India by the National Foundation of Engineers.
-It occupies an area of 146 acres.
-Up to 1962, the college consisted of three departments of Civil, Electrical and Mechanical Engineering.
-Thereafter the college expanded and offers Bachelor of Engineering degrees in various specializations.
+It occupies an area of 146 acres and offers Bachelor of Engineering degrees in various specializations.

-Highway Engineering was the first post-graduate course offered by the college, commencing in 1957.
 Presently there are twelve post-graduate courses leading to a Master of Engineering degree.
-Facilities for post-graduate studies exist for regular as well as for part-time students.
+Facilities for post-graduate studies exist for regular and part-time students.
 The college has facilities for research work leading to the award of the PhD degree in engineering in certain selected fields of different disciplines.
-The college also offers consultancy services in different disciplines.

 Academics

 Academic programmes

-Institute offers Bachelor of Technology (previously Bachelor of Engineering) in :
+Institute offers Bachelor of Technology (previously Bachelor of Engineering) in: